dogweather/forkful/content/en/c/testing-and-debugging/using-an-interactive-shell-repl.md

 weight: 34
 ---

-## What & Why?

-An interactive shell, also known as a Read-Eval-Print Loop (REPL), allows programmers to type in expressions or code and immediately see results, enhancing learning and debugging processes.
-Despite C not traditionally supporting REPL environments natively, modern tooling bridges this gap, offering dynamic exploration of C programs.

 ## How to:
 To engage with a C REPL, you might not find as straightforward a path as in languages like Python or JavaScript.
 However, tools like `Cling`, a C/C++ interpreter based on Clang and LLVM technology, make it possible.
 Here’s how to get started:

 1. **Install Cling**: Depending on your OS, you might find Cling in your package manager or need to build from source.
 For example, on Ubuntu, it could be as simple as `sudo apt-get install cling`.